Bus Festival

 Bus 3865 (1993)

-Bus 3865 was originally delivered to Queens Surface Corporation for service on its routes out of what is now MTA Bus Company’s College Point Depot.
-In May 2000, Bus 3865 and 11 other TMC RTS buses were transferred to Jamaica Buses Inc., to replace the last of the 1980 Grumman Model 870s.
-Jamaica Buses was established in 1933, as a subsidiary of the company operating electric streetcars in Queens since the late 1890s.
-After more than 70 years of service, Jamaica Buses was taken over by MTA Bus.
-Company on June 30, 2006.
-Its depot was renamed Baisley Park Depot.
+In May 2000, Bus 3865 and 11 other TMC RTS buses were transferred to Jamaica Buses Inc. replacing the last of the 1980 Grumman Model 870s.
+Jamaica Buses, established in 1933, was a subsidiary of the company that had operated electric streetcars in Queens since the late 1890s.

 Check out these bus models from the New York Transit Museum Store!